-CTS 2383 - Network Management
+CTS 2383C - Network Management

-In this follow-up course to CTS1327 (Network Operating Systems - Client I), the student continues to learn about desktop configuration and management in a network environment.
-In addition to performing installation, configuration, and desktop management tasks in a simulated Windows 10 network environment, students will setup and configure a virtual private network, and configure a mobile to desktop sync partnership, security, and data encryption on a mobile device.
-Furthermore, the course provide the knowledge and skills for building solid identities, protection of content (data loss protection), mobile device management policy, virtualization with Hyper-V, application management using the Company Portal and the Windows Store.
-Additionally, this course helps to prepare students for the Microsoft Exam 70-697 (Configuring Windows Devices) and helps demonstrate real-world mastery of configuring Windows 10 devices for the enterprise.
-Prerequisites: CNT1003, CTS1327 Lecture Hours: 30; Lab Hours: 20; Outside Hours: 20
+In this follow-up course to CTS1327C (Network Operating Systems - Client I), the student continues to learn about desktop configuration and management in a network environment.
+This course focuses on the Windows 8.1 operating system, which introduces a paradigm shift towards a platform and interface that improves user experience on touch screen and mobile devices.
+In addition to performing installation, configuration, and desktop management tasks in a simulated Windows 8.1 network environment, students will setup and configure a virtual private network, and configure a mobile to desktop sync partnership, security, and data encryption on a mobile device.
+Students are expected to designate an average of 12.5 hours for out-of-class study and assignments for this course.
+Prerequisites: CNT1003, CTS1327C Lecture Hours: 30 Lab Hours: 20 Outside Hours: 20

-CNT 2400 - Network Security Fundamentals
+CNT 2400C - Network Security Fundamentals

 This course is an introduction to the components of network security.
 It takes a comprehensive look at network security and provides an organized view of the field, including the tools and techniques necessary to safeguard network data.
-Prerequisites: CNT1003 Lecture Hours: 30; Lab Hours: 20; Outside Hours: 20
+Students are expected to designate an average of 12.5 hours for out-of-class study and assignments for this course.
+Prerequisites: CNT1003 Lecture Hours: 30 Lab Hours: 20 Outside Hours: 20